mdparker/Derelict3/README.markdown

 You should call reload anytime you change contexts.
 This is required on Windows, but not on other platforms.
 There's a little bit more to do if you want to create a context yourself, but there's no support for that right now as I haven't yet implemented the WGL extensions.

+Furthermore, you can also make deprecated functions and constants available like so:

+---
+import derelict.opengl3.gl;

+void someFunc()
+{
+    DerelictGL.load();

+    // create classic, or compatible context

+    DerelictGL.reload();
+}
+---

+Notice that you are using the DerelictGL object, not the DerelictGL3 object in this case.
+You still need to link DerelictGL3.lib, as the DerelictGL stuff is compiled into the same library as it's part of the same package.

 #DerelictFreeGLUT

 This is a binding to [freeglut 2.8.0](http://freeglut.sourceforge.net/).
 It is largely complete,